HereIsMuhammad/iLoveSpace/MoonAPI_Demo-Astronomical_Dashboard-main/README.md

 - Distance variations
 - Viewing conditions
 - Equipment recommendations

+## License & Acknowledgments
+License: Distributed under the MIT License.
+Feel free to remix, build upon, or integrate this code within your space apps.
+Acknowledgments: Built using Chart.js and Bootstrap.
+Special thanks to the creators of Moon-API for open data availability.

 Note: Demo data is for illustration purposes and may not reflect actual astronomical conditions.